rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-1-doctree-terminology.md

 a tree are allowed to represent the same element.
 Consequently, such a tree can strictly speaking not be understood to correspond with an ordered set.

-Note that a binary search tree may in general contain an item multiple times.
+Note that a binary search tree may in general contain any item more than once.
 Because of that, a search tree can be understood to have more in common with a multiset than with an ordered set.
 Hence the distinction between "unordered" and "ordered".